KathidB/weather-app/readme.md

 <br>
 The background of the page reacts to the temperature of the city.
 <br>
 The project includes a simple dark mode.
-The page is partially responsive.
+The page is responsive.

 ## Info